metrorailings/OwlBlog/content/posts/week-11-insights.md

 Indianapolis defense stopped Green Bay's offense with their base cover-two defense on 3rd down.

 Green Bay scored on a wide receiver where 3 receivers were paired up against 2 defensive backs.
 I wonder if these Colts are particular vulnerable against formations involving 3 wide receivers on one side of the field...

+***

+## Vikings @ Cowboys

+Minnesota's cornerbacks may not be ready to defend against the run.
+I'm sure Mike Zimmer will correct that.

+Dallas let up a touchdown in cover-two formation against Justin Jefferson running a route from the slot.
+Shameful.